COMMUNICATING CLIMATE SCIENCE

 The problem is not that people haven’t been given enough facts; it is rather that the facts have not been presented in the right ways.
 When stories about climate change come across as terrifying, we run the risk of causing inaction and paralysis.
 Yet, the same science can be told in ways that are exhilarating and that spark action.
 When we communicate climate science we have a great responsibility to think about what our audience needs and what engages them.

-I am working together with schools, artists and Svalbard-based guides to engage a wider audience with environmental change in the Arctic.
+I am working together with schools, artists and wilderness guides to engage a wider audience with environmental change.